 1.3.1 About Oracle Exadata System Software

 This level of virtualization enables multiple Oracle ASM clusters and multiple databases to share the same physical disk.
 This sharing provides optimal use of disk capacity and bandwidth.
-Various metrics and statistics collected on the cell disk level enable you to evaluate the performance and capacity of Oracle Exadata Storage Servers.
+Various metrics and statistics collected on the cell disk level enable you to evaluate the performance and capacity of storage servers.
 IORM schedules the cell disk access in accordance with user-defined policies.

-Figure 1-2 illustrates how the components of a cell are related to grid disks.
+The following image illustrates how the components of a storage server (also called a cell) are related to grid disks.

 Figure 1-2 Oracle Exadata Storage Server Components

 Description of "Figure 1-2 Oracle Exadata Storage Server Components"